An item that’s part of a project, or part of a group within a project.

 A project or group whose actions must be completed in a specific order.
 The first action in the list is the only one available for completion; all later actions are considered blocked.

-A pane that holds the Home view and perspective list, and displays additional levels of hierarchy when navigating deeper into Projects, Tags, and Review.
-The sidebar appears on the left of the outline in wide views; tap to show or hide it.
+A pane that holds the vertical column of perspective tabs, and displays additional levels of hierarchy for perspectives that support them.
+The sidebar appears to the left of the outline; click the Sidebar button in the toolbar or choose Show/Hide Sidebar from the View menu to show or hide it.

 Single Action List